 Cyber Security Body of Knowledge (CyBOK) Training Course

-CyBOK is a structured approach designed to establish foundational and standardized knowledge in the field of cyber security.
-Its primary goal is to integrate cyber security into a common academic curriculum and industry training framework by mapping out CyBOK's knowledge areas.
+CyBOK provides a structured framework for establishing foundational and standardized knowledge in the field of cyber security.
+It seeks to integrate cyber security into common academic curricula and industry training programs by mapping the core knowledge areas defined in the CyBOK.

-This instructor-led, live training (available online or on-site) is aimed at software engineers and IT professionals who wish to deepen their understanding of CyBOK and enhance both their theoretical and practical skills in cyber security.
+This instructor-led live training (available online or onsite) is designed for software engineers and IT professionals aiming to deepen their understanding of CyBOK and enhance both their theoretical and practical cyber security skills.

-- Develop comprehensive expertise in cyber security by applying the CyBOK knowledge areas.
+- Develop in-depth expertise in cyber security by applying the CyBOK knowledge areas.

-- Acquire extensive and foundational knowledge to effectively implement the CyBOK framework.
+- Acquire comprehensive foundational knowledge to effectively implement the CyBOK framework in practice.

-- Promote community and organizational initiatives to enhance focus on data security and privacy.
+- Support community and organizational initiatives that prioritize data security and privacy.

 Format of the Course